 Not Blocking Out Chunks of Time – Batch jobs at home or work like you batch errands.
 Block out times during your day to accomplish certain tasks.
 What time of day do you work best?
 Make your hardest or most important tasks during that time.

 Overloading Yourself – As important as it is to accomplish as much as you can in one day, it is also possible to overload yourself.
-When blocking out chunks of time make sure you leave some time in between tasks to rest or incase tasks go over the allotted time.
+When blocking out chunks of time make sure you leave some time in between tasks.
+You might need to take a break or a task could take longer than you though.
 You’ll burn out quickly if you don’t give yourself some down time.

 Not Shopping On-line – On-line shopping has been one of my biggest time savers.
 I don’t spend a lot of time in the grocery store and I don’t buy things I don’t need, so I’m saving money too.
 Amazon and other on-line shopping sites can save you a great deal of time in your day.